Mpinedog/book_app/README.md

 ### Docker Compose Scenarios

+You can run BookApp in several different configurations using Docker Compose.
 Choose the scenario that fits your needs:

 #### 1. App + DB

+Runs the Phoenix application and the database (SQLite).
+This is the minimal setup for local development.

 ```bash
 docker compose -f docker-compose.app-db.yml up --build